What is deep vein thrombosis (DVT)?

-Deep vein thrombosis occurs when a blood clot forms in a vein deep in the thigh or calf.
+Deep vein thrombosis is a blood clot that occurs in a vein.
+While it can form anywhere in the body it is much more common to happen in the leg.
 It causes swelling, a red patch or an ache in the leg, and can be dangerous if the clot reaches a vital organ.
 It can be treated with anticoagulant medication.

 DVT can be dangerous so if you think you have it, you should get medical help as soon as possible.
 Symptoms include:

 - A swollen leg (usually one, very rarely both)